DimitrisZisis/4CseqR/README.md

 4CseqR provides a script (*run_express.sh*) which is taking care about the non-uniquely mapped reads  especially in the pericentromeric region of each chromosome.
 The pipeline applies the algorithm eXpress [Roberts and Pachter (2013)] for correction of estimated coverage with respect to non-uniquely mapped reads.
 The coverage is calculated as a value between „all” and „unique” mapping.
 By using this method we are able to estimate the coverage of a set of "target" reference sequences by NGS reads using a probabilistic model.

-The result of express script is (*.xprs files) a table  with the 5’ end  and 3’ end mapping results based on the : 1) total number of reads 2) estimated number of reads 3) unique number of reads, and the coordinates of the fragments in which those reads are found.
+The result of express script is (*.xprs files) a table  with the 5’ end  and 3’ end mapping results based on the :
+1) total number of reads
+2) estimated number of reads
+3) unique number of reads, and the coordinates of the fragments in which those reads are found.

-Command line,bedtools and a python script are used in order to  create the proper input for normalization.
-An R script (*Xprs_to_bed.r*) is provided to create bed files and the Terminal_commads_4CseqR file describes the steps which are necessary in order to have the proper .csv input in the normalization function.
+ommand line,bedtools and a python script are used in order to  create the proper input for normalization.
+An R script (*Xprs_to_bed.r*) is provided to create bed files and the Terminal_4CseqR.txt file describes the steps which are necessary in order to have the proper .csv input in the normalization function.

 The finaltable1_5leng100.csv is the file in which there are informations about:
-Chromosome ID, start and end position of the fragment, IsNonBlind, left and right length (lefS, rigS) and also the total, unique and estimate coverage as it is calculated from eXpress( total5, unique5, estim5, , total3, unique3, estim3)
+Chromosome ID, start and end position of the fragment, information about blind and non blind (IsNonBlind), left and right fragment length (lefS, rigS) and also the total, unique and estimate coverage as it is calculated from eXpress( total5, unique5, estim5, , total3, unique3, estim3)

 Chromosome	| start	| end	| IsNonBlind|	lefS |	rigS|	total5|	unique5	|estim5|	total3|	unique3	|estim3
 ------------|-------|-----|-----------|------|------|-------|--------|-------|--------|--------|-------|